uwdata/draco/README.md

 * The Algorithm is written up in https://hackmd.io/s/H1RYJ5RRW
 * https://github.com/potassco/guide/releases/

-## Developer setup
+## Installlation

 ### Install clingo.

-On Linux, run `conda install -c potassco clingo`.
+You can install clingo with conda: `conda install -c potassco clingo`.
 On MacOS, you can alternatively run `brew install clingo`.

 ### Install node dependencies